 What is puzzling still is that how does company culture affects employee performance?
 Let’s have a look at some facts and discourse the buzzword company morale and culture

-According to the Glassdoor’s Culture Survey, 2019 report over 77% of adults across four countries (the United States, France, UK, Germany) consider company’s culture as the priority while applying for a job and more than 50% respondents said that company culture is more important than salary when it comes to job satisfaction.
+According to the Glassdoor’s Culture Survey, 2019 report over 77% of adults across four countries (the United States, France, UK, Germany) consider a company’s culture as the priority while applying for a job and more than 50% of respondents said that company culture is more important than salary when it comes to job satisfaction.